 [Section 31 amended by No. 67 of 2003 s.
 62.]

 31A.
-Matters relevant to determination of public interest
+Public interest, matters relevant to determining

 Where the Authority is required under this Division to determine whether something would not be contrary to the public interest, the Authority, in making its determination, may take into account one or more of the matters referred to in section 19(1b).